godot-escoria/escoria-docs/advanced/escoria_architecture.rst

 place.

-In addition to this, various classes are defined in their respective class files whici build up the various resources used in Escoria.
+In addition to this, various classes are defined in their respective class files which build up the various resources used in Escoria.
 See the :doc:`API-docs section <../api/main.gd>` for details.

 Nodes and objects of the Escoria autoload scene